calculix/CalculiX-Examples/NonLinear/3PB/README.md

  [df.gpl](df.gpl)            | Gnuplot control file for the force-displacement plot [test.py](test.py)          | python script to run the simulation

 The model represents a three point bending test on a elasto-plastic beam with a hollow box section.
-The simulation domain is reduced to a quarter due to symmetry.

 [![Screenshot](3PBref.png)](http://smath.info/cloud/worksheet/RgGh4MoK)